-Starting a business is a process that’s both exciting and scary.
+Starting a business is a process that’s both exciting and daunting.
 But what about creating an entire brand identity?
 Branding tells the world who you are, what you’re about, and what people can expect from interacting with your business.
 It’s a big deal!

-- Coming up with a brand strategy
+- How to develop a brand strategy

 Ready?
 Let’s hop to it!

-The difference between a brand, branding, and brand identity
+Brand, branding, and brand identity

-To build a brand, you’ll need to practice the art of branding.
+What is branding?: To build a brand, you’ll need to practice the art of branding.
 Branding is defined as the actions you take to create a distinctive, memorable brand.
 It’s the (hard) work you put into developing your desired image.